lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin17:

 .. figure:: images/luminapanelplugin17.png
+   :scale: 100%

 :numref:`Figure %s: Workspace Switcher <luminapanelplugin17>`

 Used to switch between virtual desktops.
 Click the monitor icon to show a drop down menu of all workspaces.
 The active workspace will have asterisks (*) before and after its name.